zac7777/Entropy/Entropy/Classes/Duellist.md

 *Item Bond:* upon unlocking level three choose a weapon or armour set, you permanently gain +5 proficiency with all items from that set
 ###### Moves
-*Violent overture:* 1 AP, you gain an additional amount of AP equal to your Reasoning * 2, this effect lasts until the end of your turn.
-You may not spend AP in your next turn.
-This may only be activated once per turn, and only in your first turn
+*Empower:* 1 AP, attacks you activate this turn have +2 AP cost but have +30 critical and their hit rolls have advantage.
+This may only be activated once per combat

-*Draw:* 1 AP, swap any number of equipment from either hand to storage, or from storage to hand, this may only be activated up to twice per turn
+*Dulling repetition:* 2 AP, target creature has disadvantage on all damage rolls on it's next three turns, activate only on a creature you've damaged 3 or more times this turn

 *Skilled Disarm:* 3 AP, target weapon an opposing creature that fails the avoidance roll within melee range has equipped is sent 5m away to the floor behind them